-The orange color of Professor Tobert's corn comes from natural selection for higher concentrations of pigments called carotenoids.
+The orange color of Professor Torbert’s corn comes from natural selection for higher concentrations of antioxidant pigments called carotenoids.
 Carotenoids are found throughout nature and are responsible for giving many fruits and vegetables their yellow, orange or red color.
 Examples of carotenoid-rich foods include carrots, tomatoes, sweet potatoes, squash, and melons.
-In fact, carotenoids get their name from carrots, because they were the first food these compounds were identified in.
-Yellow corn also gets its color from carotenoids, however, the levels are not high enough to produce the vibrant tones found in other foods.
-That's all changed with Professor Tobert's Orange Corn.
-By spending years naturally selecting for higher levels of carotenoids, Professor Torbert was able to produce a variety of corn with a color more similar to a carrot than that of the yellow corn most of us are used to.
+Yellow corn also gets its color from carotenoids, but the concentrations are only high enough to produce a pale-yellow hue compared to the deep color found in Professor Torbert’s Orange Corn.

 YES!
 Orange corn is absolutely, 100% non-GMO.
-While Professor Torbert is a geneticist by training, he used his expertise not to modify, but rather, to understand how the genes that already exist in corn affect the production of carotenoids in the kernel, and then select for specific genes that produce higher levels.
-The creation of orange corn did not involve the use of transgenes from other species or any editing of the genome through technologies like CRISPR.
-Professor Torbert bred his orange corn the old fashioned way: years and years of hard work and natural selection, the same way our ancestors developed the diversity of domesticated plants we enjoy today.
-The only real difference is that Professor Torbert used science to make the process faster and more precise.
+While Professor Torbert is a geneticist by training, he used his expertise not to modify, but rather, to understand how the genes that already exist in corn affect the production of carotenoids in the kernel.
+He then used that knowledge to naturally select new varieties that produce higher levels of carotenoids.

 Why do Carotenoids Exist?